Modena

 Pavarotti Municipal Theatre

 Initially opened in 1841, the city of Modena renamed it to the Luciano Pavarotti Municipal Theatre in recognition of the late, world-famous tenor born in Modena.
-Indeed, Pavarotti performed at this theatre numerous times throughout his lengthy career.
+Pavarotti performed at this theatre numerous times throughout his lengthy career.

 Duke’s Palace in Modena (City Center)